Skip to content

 • dysglycemia

-• cysts on the ovaries on ultrasound (these do NOT have to be present to have PCOS)
+• cysts on the ovaries on ultrasound (these do NOT have to be present to have polycystic ovarian syndrome)

 • often a family history of cardiovascular disease and/or diabetes